Overview of .NET Compiler Platform analyzers

 .NET Compiler Platform ("Roslyn") analyzers analyze your code for style, quality and maintainability, design, and other issues.
 Visual Studio includes a built-in set of analyzers that analyze your C# or Visual Basic code as you type.
 You configure preferences for these built-in analyzers on the text editor Options page or in an .editorconfig file.
 You can install additional analyzers as a Visual Studio extension or a NuGet package.

-If rule violations are found by an analyzer, they are reported in the code editor (as a squiggly under the offending code) and in the Error List window.
+If rule violations are found by an analyzer, they are reported in the code editor (as a squiggle under the offending code) and in the Error List window.

 Many analyzer rules, or diagnostics, have one or more associated code fixes that you can apply to correct the problem.
 The analyzer diagnostics that are built into Visual Studio each have an associated code fix.
 Code fixes are shown in the light bulb icon menu along with other types of Quick Actions.
 For information about these code fixes, see Common Quick Actions.